abdulhaseeb2/abdulhaseeb2/README.md

 - 👋 Hi, I’m @abdulhaseeb2
-- 👀 I’m interested in Fullstack Development
+- 👀 I’m interested in golang Development
 - 🌱 I’m currently working as a Software Engineer at @Celonis.
 - 📫 You can connect with me on [Linkedin](https://www.linkedin.com/in/abdulhaseeb65)